 US Department of Justice, Bureau of Justice Assistance (BJA) – STOP School Violence Prevention and Mental Health Training Program

 The goal of Idaho Safe Schools, Safe Students is to improve safety and reduce violent crimes in K-12 schools.
-The focus of the proposed project is to build the knowledge base and capacity of Local Education Agencies (LEAs) in the areas of creating safe schools, improving school climates, cultures, and mental health supports, and sustaining these efforts.
-This will be accomplished through the delivery of evidence-based professional development trainings and on-site technical assistance in three rural Idaho school districts.
+The focus of the project is to build the knowledge base and capacity of Local Education Agencies (LEAs) in the areas of creating safe schools, improving school climates, cultures, and mental health supports, and sustaining these efforts.
+This is accomplished through the delivery of evidence-based professional development trainings and on-site technical assistance in three rural Idaho school districts.

 Equity-Based Multi-Tiered Systems of Support